Low-power electronics: Costs

 In 2007, about 10% of the average IT budget was spent on energy, and energy costs for IT were expected to rise to 50% by 2010.

 The weight and cost of power supply and cooling systems generally depends on the maximum possible power that could be used at any one time.

 There are two ways to prevent a system from being permanently damaged by excessive heat.

 Most desktop computers design power and cooling systems around the worst-case CPU power dissipation at the maximum frequency, maximum workload, and worst-case environment.

 To reduce weight and cost, many laptop computers choose to use a much lighter, lower-cost cooling system designed around a much lower Thermal Design Power, that is somewhat above expected maximum frequency, typical workload, and typical environment.

 Typically such systems reduce (throttle) the clock rate when the CPU die temperature gets too hot, reducing the power dissipated to a level that the cooling system can handle.

+Implantable medical devices

+Implantable medical devices represent one of the most demanding applications of low-power electronics, as they must operate reliably for years or decades inside the human body without requiring battery replacement surgery.
+Cardiac pacemakers, cochlear implants, neurostimulators, and implantable cardioverter-defibrillators are among the devices that depend critically on ultra-low power circuit design.

+Pacemakers, for example, consume only a few tens of microamperes of current, allowing lithium-iodide batteries to power the device for up to ten years or more without replacement.
+Design strategies include operating CMOS transistors in the weak inversion region to minimize current consumption, aggressive voltage scaling, power gating to shut down inactive circuit blocks, and the use of energy harvesting techniques such as converting mechanical energy from heartbeats or body motion into electrical power.

+The tight power budget of implantable devices imposes stringent constraints on every subsystem, including signal acquisition front-ends, digital signal processors, and wireless telemetry links.
+As a result, implantable medical devices have driven significant innovation in ultra-low power integrated circuit design, and techniques developed for this field have had broad influence on low-power electronics in general.